-Adolfo G. Rivera (left), master of ceremonies at the March 9, 1930, dedication of the Oak of the Golden Dream, presents the
+Adolfo G. Rivera (left), master of ceremonies at the March 9, 1930, dedication of Francisco Lopez's 1842 gold discovery site in Placerita Canyon, presents the

 California state flag to Placerita property owners Frank and Hortense Walker.

 During the ceremony, Rivera proclaimed: "We of this Southland do now inform the historians of the North and announce to the